rapyuta-robotics/rapyuta-io-docs/hugo/content/understanding-rio/projects-resources.md

 type: understanding-rio
 date: 2019-10-25T14:09:54+05:30
 pre: "a. "
-weight: 105
+weight: 11
 ---
 ## rapyuta.io Resources
-rapyuta.io uses the concept of resources to manage and represent a set of physical assets (such as robot locations and computing infrastructure living in data-centers) as well as more abstract entities like the user's software binaries, services or credentials.
+rapyuta.io uses the concept of *resources* to manage and represent a set of physical assets (such as robot locations and computing infrastructure living in data-centers) as well as more abstract entities like the user's software binaries, services or credentials.

 ## Accessing resources through services
 In cloud computing each of these physical and abstract entities map to certain services.
-These services provide access to the underlaying resources.
+These services provide access to the underlying resources.
 When you develop your application on rapyuta.io, you mix and match these services into combinations that provide the infrastructure you need, and then add your code to enable the